Guest Post: Elements of True Capitalism

 Yeah, and there’s even more.
 The government receipts projections are incredibly optimistic.
 Part of that optimism is due to projected increase in economic growth and part of it is due to Obama’s proposal to let the Bush tax cuts finally expire.
 We’ll see if either of those possibilities comes to pass.
 I have my doubts about both.

 Rather than pontificate, I’ll let you look at the 2013 budget data yourself.
-The following are federal receipts, in trillions $.
+The following are federal receipts, in trillions of dollars.
 2012-2017 are estimates:

 2003 2004 2005 2006 2007 2008 2009 2010